jstnmthw/pulsar-api/README.md

 ### 2. PostgreSQL with Docker

-Setup a development PostgreSQL with Docker.
+Set up a development PostgreSQL with Docker.
 Copy [.env.example](./.env.example) and rename to `.env` - `cp .env.example .env` - which sets the required environments for PostgreSQL such as `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
 Update the variables as you wish and select a strong password.

 Start the PostgreSQL database